Laminate floors need a strong, even, and durable subfloor. So, can you install laminate floors over tiles?

 - Easy to clean and maintain.

-- Putting a laminate floor over a tiled floor increases the floor height, which can prevent doors from closing properly.
+- It increases the floor height, which can prevent doors from closing properly.

 - Laminate planks are not waterproof.
-So, you’ll need to provide a waterproof carpet over the laminate floor, especially in high moisture areas like the bathroom.
+So, you’ll need to provide a waterproof carpet, especially in high-moisture areas like the bathroom.

 - This is not a good choice for small rooms.

-On average, the cost per square foot of installing laminate over tiles is $5.
+On average, the cost per square foot will be $5.
 This includes the cost of materials needed.
 Measure the square foot of your floor and multiply by $5 to get an estimated cost for your flooring.
-You can also employ a flooring expert to measure and give you the total cost of putting a laminate floor over your tiled floor.
+You can also employ a flooring expert to measure and give you the total cost.